GiovanniPasq/agentic-rag-for-dummies/README.md

 2. Evaluates if results are sufficient
 3. Fetches parent chunks for context if needed
 4. Generates answer from complete information
-5. Self-corrects and re-queries if insufficient (max 3 attempts)
+5. Self-corrects and re-queries if insufficient

 ---